ewired/gjs-guide/docs/extensions/upgrading/gnome-shell-40.md

 ### Provide css file for prefs

 There isn't any *style* properties on GTK4.
-You should use *style_class* and css instead.
+You should use *css_classes* and css instead.

 For example, if you are doing this: